golemfactory/golem-wiki/Products/Clay-Beta/Understanding-Beta.md

 ---

-Remember that we are here to help you, so if you are not sure about something just ask us on our [Rocket Chat](https://chat.golem.network) or contact@golem.network
+Remember that we are here to help you, so if you are not sure about something just ask us on our [Chat](https://chat.golem.network) or contact@golem.network